Landmark dates: Antiquity before the Christian era

 124 BC The recruitment of administrative personnel in China is performed by a nation-wide competition.
 The applicants are supposed to have an exhaustive knowledge of the classical texts (meaning texts dealing with behaviour and social rules, including formalisation of Art, but no Science whatsoever).
 This interesting "democratic" system lasted for two millenia and fixed China to a rigid pattern of behaviour for all this period of time, preventing access to Science because of the content of the examinations.

 ~100 BC The Romans speculate that mares can be fertilized by the wind.

-~70 BC Lucretius (99 BC - 55 BC) in his De Rerum Natura develops the atomic theory and uses it to explain Reality.
+~70 BC Titus Lucretius Carus (99 BC - 55 BC) in his De Rerum Natura develops the atomic theory and uses it to explain Reality (english translation).
 He propagates the error of Epicurus under the term clinamen.

 63 BC Pompeius’s battles and conquests lead to Roman rule of most of the western world.

 January 1, 45 BC On the advice of an Alexandrian astronomer, Julius Caesar decides to correct the problem of the non integer number of days in the year by adding a day to the calendar every fourth year.
 It had always been difficult for humans to devise a calendar that works precisely because the solar year is not exactly 365 days long and the lunar month is not exactly 29 days.
 This makes up for the 365.25 days of the regular year.